panda3d/panda3d-docs/distribution/building-binaries.rst

 .. note::

    Python 3.9 no longer supports Windows 7.
-If you need to target Windows 7 in your application, use Python 3.8, unless you also need to support macOS versions older than 10.9, in which case you should use Python 3.7 or older.
+If you need to target Windows 7 in your application, use Python 3.8.

 Icons
 -----